ivadomed/ivadomed/docs/source/configuration_file.rst

 fill\_holes
 ^^^^^^^^^^^
 Dict.
 Fill holes in the predictions.
-No parameters required (e.i., {}).
+No parameters required (i.e., {}).

 keep\_largest
 ^^^^^^^^^^^^^